 However, rent paid to Aditya’s father will have to be included in his father’s total income.

-Let’s take Case 1, where Aditya decides to pay rent to his father of Rs 12,000 per month.
+Let’s take Case 1, where Aditya decides to pay rent to his father, a sum of Rs 12,000 per month.
 His father’s rental income is Rs 1,44,000 for the whole financial year.
-Besides this income, his father has interest income of Rs 3,00,000.
-His father is 65years old.
+Besides this income, his father has an interest income of Rs 3,00,000.
+His father is 65 years old.